The Fugitive (1993 film): Casting

 Harrison Ford was not originally cast for the role of Dr. Richard Kimble.
-Instead, a number of actors were auditioned for the part, including Alec Baldwin, Nick Nolte, Kevin Costner and Michael Douglas.
-Nolte in particular felt he was too old for the role (though he is only a year older than Ford).
-According to Ford in a 2023 interview with James Hibberd of The Hollywood Reporter, he pursued the role of Richard Kimble due to his liking to play characters who aren't like him in addition of his desire to grow a beard or a moustache for a role, which then Warner Bros. chairman Robert A. Daly often denied due to paying to see his face unchanged.
-Although the role of Sam Gerard went to Tommy Lee Jones, Gene Hackman and Jon Voight were both considered for the role.
+Instead, a number of actors were auditioned for the part, including Alec Baldwin, Nick Nolte, Kevin Costner, and Michael Douglas.
+Nick Nolte in particular felt he was too old for the role (though he is only a year older than Harrison Ford).
+According to Ford in a 2023 interview with James Hibberd of The Hollywood Reporter, he pursued the role of Richard Kimble in part due to his preference for playing characters dissimilar to him, as well as a desire to grow a beard or moustache for a role, something then Warner Bros. chairman Robert A. Daly had repeatedly prevented on the grounds that he was "paying for Harrison Ford's face" and wished to see it unobstructed by facial hair.
+Although the role of Sam Gerard went to Tommy Lee Jones, Andrew Davis considered both Gene Hackman and Jon Voight for the role.
 The character of Dr. Charles Nichols was recast for Jeroen Krabbé after the original actor who landed the role, Richard Jordan, fell ill with a brain tumor.
-Jordan subsequently died three weeks after the film's release.
+Jordan died three weeks after the film's release.